jennytenghere/imageprocessing_final_project/313551167_baseline/Tran_mosaic_1999/README.md

 ## Acknowledgments
-Based on the algorithm described in ["Generating photomosaics: an empirical study" (A. Finkelstein, M. Range)](https://dl.acm.org/doi/pdf/10.1145/298151.298213)
+Based on the algorithm described in ["Generating photomosaics: an empirical study" (A. Finkelstein, M. Range)](https://dl.acm.org/doi/pdf/10.1145/298151.298213).

+Modified the code based on https://github.com/codebox/mosaic